 Like problem-based learning, proponents state that letting students investigate solutions to open questions has a range of advantages.
 But the pedagogy must be shaped by research-backed approaches to reap these advantages.

-Playing math games has emerged as a way to make class engaging, but — as a teacher — you must ensure these activities build skills and reinforce lesson content.
+Playing math games has emerged as a way to make class engaging, but you must ensure these activities build skills and reinforce lesson content.

-Just like there are many helpful math websites, there are online and offline games suited for this job by acting as customizable entry and exit tickets as well as mid-class activities.
+Just like there are many helpful math websites, there are online and offline games suited for this job.
+They can act as customizable entry and exit tickets, as well as mid-class activities.

 Growth mindset is uncharted territory in many education settings, but understanding it and effectively fostering it in students has become a teaching priority.